dasha2323/ProektVMKP/README.md

 ## Getting Started :eyes:

 1. Clone the repository.
-2. Open the project in VS Code.
+2. Open the project in Visual Studio.
 3. Start experimenting with outfits and styles!

 ## Features :pencil: